Invisalign vs Traditional Braces Irvine, CA

 For many patients, one of the major selling points of Invisalign is its virtually invisible nature.
 Unlike traditional braces, they do not draw any attention to the teeth — making them appealing to teens, especially for senior pictures.
 Invisalign trays are also removable, which can come in handy for contact sports.

 While Invisalign is a more discreet option to traditional braces, traditional braces can shift the teeth and jaw more precisely.
 On the other hand, Invisalign allows for less demineralization and root resorption than traditional braces — making patients less prone to discoloring or tooth shortening.
 In any case, all orthodontic devices have the potential to close any wide gaps between the teeth, straighten crooked teeth, and align the teeth tips.

 “…all orthodontic devices have the potential to close any wide gaps between the teeth, straighten crooked teeth, and align the teeth tips.”

 A. Invisalign trays are composed of a patented thermoplastic material called SmartTrack®.
 They are BPA-, BPS-, latex-, and gluten-free.
 They have also been FDA-approved for safe use.

 Q. How often will my Invisalign trays need to be changed?

 A. It depends on your specific case.
 However, most patients require a change every one or two weeks.
-Sedation and Implant Dentistry Irvine can help you get a better idea of what to expect during a one-on-one consultation.
+Total Care Implant Dentistry can help you get a better idea of what to expect during a one-on-one consultation.